 Keep in mind that if you are staying in Anaheim, you can use the buses to get around.
 Some offsite hotels offer free shuttles to Disneyland, and some offer transportation for a fee.
 There are bus stops outside many Anaheim hotels, so you can simply hop on buses from your hotel to Disneyland to avoid the hassle of parking.
 Tell the tadpoles it's their first ride of the day!

-If you are coming from further inland, such as Riverside and San Bernardino, you can take the Commuterlink Express Bus 200 for just $3 each way ($2 for seniors/disabled/veterans) and get dropped off just outside of security.
-The bus starts at 3:42 a.m. weekdays and 6:00 a.m. weekends.
+If you are coming from further inland, such as Riverside and San Bernardino, you can take the Commuterlink Express Bus 200 for just $3 each way ($2 for seniors, those with disabilities and veterans) and get dropped off just outside of security.
+The bus starts at 3:42 a.m. weekdays and 6 a.m. weekends.
 (The early frogs get the flies, we always say.
 And at Disneyland the “flies” happen to be arriving for Magic Morning or rope drop.)

 The last bus leaves Anaheim at 9:29 p.m. weekdays and 9:09 p.m. weekends.
 (Times subject to change.)
 The route pick-up and drop-off locations include:

 - Downtown Riverside Metrolink Station